 The clinical PK properties of MB02 have been investigated in a previous open-label study conducted in metastatic colorectal cancer patients, which demonstrated that MB02 was bioequivalent to the RMP, Avastin®.
-This study aims to compare PK, immunogenicity and safety of MB02 versus EU and US-sourced Avastin® in healthy volunteers.
+This study aims to compare PK, immunogenicity and safety of MB02-DM versus MB02-SP and US Avastin® in healthy volunteers.

-A single-dose, parallel-group design was chosen for this study due to the long half-life of bevacizumab of approximately 20 days, and the potential of ADA response, as recommended in EMA guidance The study will be double-blinded as the secondary objective of comparing the safety profile of MB02 to Avastin® is considered subjective.
-The collection of serum samples through Day 1 to Day 100 will allow the PK parameters for MB02 and Avastin® to be adequately described.
+A single-dose, parallel-group design was chosen for this study due to the long half-life of bevacizumab of approximately 20 days, and the potential of ADA response, as recommended in EMA guidance .
+The study will be double-blinded as the secondary objective of comparing the safety profile of MB02-DM and, MB2-SP to US Avastin® is considered subjective.
+The collection of serum samples through Day 1 to Day 100 will allow the PK parameters for MB02-DM, MB02-SP and US Avastin® to be adequately described.

-Assessment of PK in a single-dose study in healthy volunteers was expected to be the most sensitive setting possible to detect differences in PK between MB02 and Avastin®.
+Assessment of PK in a single-dose study in healthy volunteers is expected to be the most sensitive setting possible to detect differences in PK between MB02-DM, MB02-SP and US Avastin®.
 The use of healthy volunteers avoids factors that can confound the interpretation of PK, safety and tolerability results in patient studies, including varying tumour burden and complications arising from the disease state, comorbidities and concomitant therapies and medications.
 The selection of only male subjects avoids the documented influence of sex upon bevacizumab clearance.